On robustness of Spectral R\'{e}nyi divergence: Spectral R e nyi divergence

-A tantalizing feature of the spectral $\alpha$-R\'{e}nyi divergence for $\alpha\in(0,1)$ is that it is robust with respect to outliers in the frequency domain, which has been discussed in \cite{ZhangTaniguchi1995,Hirukawa2005}.
-Theorem \ref{thm: Gamma meets Renyi} explains about this robustness as the $\gamma$-divergence induces the robust parameter estimation scheme \cite{FujisawaEguchi2008}.
+A tantalizing feature of the spectral $\alpha$-R\'{e}nyi divergence is that it is robust with respect to outliers in the frequency domain, which has been discussed in \cite{ZhangTaniguchi1995,Hirukawa2005}.
+Theorem \ref{thm: Gamma meets Renyi} explains this robustness as the time-domain $\gamma$-divergence induces the robust parameter estimation scheme \cite{FujisawaEguchi2008}.
 Theorem \ref{thm: variational rep e} also provides another explanation about the robustness of the spectral R\'{e}nyi divergence as discussed in this subsection.
-Let $\mathcal{S}_{\Theta}:=\{S_{\theta}\in\mathcal{S}: \theta\in\Theta\}$ be a parametric spectral model with a parameter space $\Theta\subset\mathbb{R}^{d}$.
-Consider the minimum spectral $\alpha$-R\'{e}nyi divergence estimator $\hat{\theta}_{\alpha}$ given as
+Let $\mathcal{S}_{\Theta}:=\{S_{\theta}\in\mathcal{S}: \theta\in\Theta\}$ be a parametric spectral model with a parameter space $\Theta\subset\mathbb{R}^{d}$, where $\Theta$ is compact with nonempty interior.